ACES-EU/Data-Knowledge/README.md

 To create more replicas for use case 2, the used command is as follows:

- - kubectl -n aces-ns scale deployment aces-w3-alibaba-ml-upm --replicas 10
+ - kubectl -n (the-namespace)  scale deployment aces-w3-alibaba-ml-upm --replicas 10